Can Dogs Have Autism?

 Causes of Autism in Dogs and Humans:

-Researchers have also been working for some time on a theory that dog and human autism is related to a lack of or malfunctioning mirror neurons in the brain.
+Researchers have also been working for some time on a theory that dog and human autism is related to a lack of malfunctioning or absent mirror neurons in the brain.
 This is certainly a plausible area of research and is worth considering (8) Broken Mirror Neurons and Autism

 Symptoms of Canine Autism: